How to Build a Home Gym Without Breaking the Bank

-Many fitness experts are using furniture or household items they already have to get the most out of their workout.
+You don’t need anything fancy to get a stellar workout — in fact, many fitness experts are using furniture or household items they already have to get the most out of their session.
 For example, your couch can serve as a bench for tricep dips or elevate your legs for an ab workout.
 Dining room chairs can be used for balance or to suspend your leg during lunges.
 Even a wall can be used for timed wall sits.
 With a little creativity, you can create an efficient workout routine with little to no money.

-Using your natural body weight for resistance or strength training is convenient, as you can do the exercises anyplace and at any time.
-You also don’t need any equipment whatsoever.
+Using your natural body weight for resistance or strength training is convenient, as you can do the exercises any place and at any time, with zero equipment.
 Bodyweight exercises include: